Coherence-Driven Quantum Battery Charging via Autonomous Thermal Machines: Energy Transfer, Memory Effects, and Ergotropy Enhancement: The dynamics of the composite QATM-Charger-Battery system

 $\hat{\rho}_{M_{12}}(0)$, $\hat{\rho}_{C}(0)$ and $\hat{\rho}_{B}(0)$ are the initial states of QATM, charger and battery.
 The reservoirs $R_1$ and $R_2$ are weakly coupled to their corresponding qubits $M_1$ and $M_2$.
 In this case, the local standard Born-Markov master equation in Lindblad form is \cite{MODEL2, MODEL3, MODEL4}

 where

 $[.,.]$ denotes the usual commutator and $\gamma_{m}$ is the decoherence parameter; fixed the timescale of the dissipation process.
 The first term on the right-hand side of Eq.(\ref{MASTER_EQUATION}) describes the free evolution of the $\hat{\rho}(t)$ over time.
-However, the second term gives rise to the dissipator term due to the interaction with the environment, which is composed of QATM, $R_1$ and $R_2$.
+However, the second term gives rise to the dissipation term due to the interaction with the environment, which is composed of QATM, $R_1$ and $R_2$.
 The function $\varphi(t)$ in Eq.(\ref{MASTER_EQUATION}) is a dimensionless function, which is used to run “on/off” the interaction between the reservoirs $R_1$ and $R_2$ with the thermal machine qubits $M_1$ and $M_2$.
 Indeed, $\varphi(t)=1$ for $t\in[0,\tau]$, while $\varphi(t)=0$ elsewhere, where $\tau$ is the interaction time.
-The average number of bosonic reservoirs $R_m$ is given as
+The average number of bosons in each reservoir $R_m$ ($m = \{1,2\}$) is given as:

 Since the local master equation (\ref{MASTER_EQUATION}) is derived under Born-Markov approximation, the conditions on the coupling parameters are given as $(g, k, \gamma_{m}) \ll (\omega_{M_2}, \omega_{M_1})$ for $m = \{1,2\}$ since we work in the weak-coupling limit.
 In our simulations, we used the parameters $g/\omega_{M_2} \leq 0.1$, $k/\omega_{M_2} \leq 0.1$, and $\gamma_{m}/\omega_{M_2} \leq 0.1$.
 These limits are consistent with the simulation of the experimental framework of superconducting qubits, where the energy spacing is considered in the GHz range.
 In contrast, the couplings are considered in the MHz range \cite{sup1,sup2,sup3}.